christa60/dynens/script/readme.txt

 #### Note: *-snapshotB.py corresponds to dynens-step.
 ./run.sh

-## Outputs combination, accuracy and reproducibility computation.
+## Outputs combination, accuracy and consistency computation.
 Please do it step by step.
 metric.sh

 ## Choose a number of components K, then randomly select K single learners from the pool of single learners.